-Children are tested on timestables as part of earning achievement badges that are given out in assemblies.
-Children practice at home and at school are tested during timetabled slots.
+Children are tested on times tables as part of earning achievement badges that are given out in assemblies.
+Children practise at home and at school are tested during timetabled slots.
 To earn each badge they must:

-Bronze: Learn their 1, 2, 3, 5 and 10 in order Silver: Learn their 4, 6, 7, 8, 11 and 12 in order
+Bronze: Learn their 1, 2, 3, 5 and 10 in order

+Silver: Learn their 4, 6, 7, 8, 11 and 12 in order

-Gold: Learn all their timestables to 12x12 in any order, with the division facts
+Gold: Learn all their timetables up to 12x12 in any order with knowledge of the related division facts

-Diamond: Learn a variety of mathematical facts, such as: square routes, prime numbers, square and cube numbers and divisibility rules.
+Platinum: Learn a variety of mathematical facts such as: square routes, prime numbers, square and cube numbers and divisibility rules.

-We are also a subscriber of TTRockstars and this is a tool used to monitor children's progress and set homework for the pupils in year 2 - 6.
+We are also a subscriber of TTRockstars and this is a tool used to monitor children's progress and set homework for the pupils across our school.